 A. Data is output in a standard ASCII string.

-A. Perceptics license plate readers can read up to three front plates.
+A. Perceptics LPRs can read up to three front plates.
 The plate presented can be based on the highest confidence interval or some other criteria that the end user specifies.

 A. Perceptics will work with you to evaluate the specific application to determine the appropriate trigger.
 The most accurate trigger method is the use of inductive loops, but there are additional options, as well.